PAMinerva/LearnDirectX/_sources/Tutorials/Appendices/01-MathBasics/spaces.md

 The rasterizer automatically transforms the vertices from NDC space to render target space by using the viewport information we set with **ID3D12GraphicsCommandList::RSSetViewports**.
 Once in render target space, it can generate pixels covered by primitives.
 However, if the render target coordinates of a pixel fall outside the specified render target size, the pixel will be discarded and won't be processed by any subsequent stage of the pipeline.

 In [](../../01-HelloWorld/hello-window.md), we briefly mentioned that a viewport can be seen as a rectangular region within the back buffer space where rendering operations take place.
 Now, we can be more specific in stating that a viewport is a structure that holds the necessary information for the rasterizer to construct a matrix that transforms vertices from NDC space to a specific rectangle within the render target space.
-In other words, it defines the mapping of the projection window onto a chosen area of the render target.
+In other words, it defines the mapping of the projection window onto a selected area of the render target.

 ```{figure} images/04/viewport.png
 ```